chris-j-akers/i8080-javascript/README.md

 4. Add the immediate value `10` (`0xA`) to the accumulator, which should set the CPU Carry bit.
 5. Call the `JNC` instruction.

 The expected result of this test is that a jump should *not* occur becaue the carry bit was set during the `ADD` operation in step 4.
-The test will, therefore, check that the CPU's program counter contains the expected address.
+The test will, therefore, check that the CPU's program counter contains the expected address in order for it to pass.

 This method of testing ensures that the emulator is tested as close to real operation as possible.

+## CPU Diag (1980)

+CPU Diag is an 8080 assembler program written in 1980 by Kelly Smith of Microcosm Associates.
+It’s full source can be viewed, below.

+It is designed to test the functionality of the 8080 chip and, therefore, was the first piece of software to get running in an emulator.

+This is where the investment in unit testing paid off.
+When I first ran the CPU Diag program, the only issue I encountered was the DAA instruction.
+An instruction that I hadn’t fully implemented, yet, and hadn’t written any unit tests for.
+The reason is that a lot of others writing 8080 emulators actually skipped this instruction because it wasn’t used very much, at least in games.
+I was in two minds on whether to implement it myself or skip it.

 ---
 # Implementing Space Invaders